Glass House

-The Glass House, or Johnson house, is a historic house museum on Ponus Ridge Road in New Canaan, Connecticut, built in 1948–49.
-It was designed by architect Philip Johnson as his own residence.
-It has been called his "signature work".
+The Glass House (or Johnson House) is a historic house museum on Ponus Ridge Road in New Canaan, Connecticut.
+It was built in 1948–49 by the architect Philip Johnson, who designed the home as his weekend retreat.
+The New York Times has called the home his "signature work".

-The Glass House has been "universally viewed as having been derived from" the Farnsworth House in Plano, Illinois by Ludwig Mies van der Rohe according to Alice T. Friedman, though the Farnsworth House was not completed until 1951, two years after the Glass House.
-Johnson curated an exhibit of Mies van der Rohe work at the Museum of Modern Art in 1947, featuring a model of the glass Farnsworth House.
+According to Alice T. Friedman, the Glass House may have been derived from the glass Farnsworth House in Plano, Illinois, by Ludwig Mies van der Rohe, which was completed in 1951, two years after the Glass House.
+Johnson curated an exhibit of Mies's work at the Museum of Modern Art in 1947, featuring a model of the Farnsworth House.
 It was an important and influential project for Johnson and for modern architecture.
 The building is an example of minimal structure, geometry, proportion, and the effects of transparency and reflection.
 The estate includes other buildings designed by Johnson that span his career.
 It was designated a National Historic Landmark in 1997.
 It is now owned by the National Trust for Historic Preservation and is open to the public for guided tours, which begin at a visitors center at 199 Elm Street in New Canaan.

 The house is an example of early use of industrial materials in home design, such as glass and steel.
-Johnson lived at the weekend retreat for 58 years; 45 years with his long time companion David Whitney, an art critic and curator who helped design the landscaping and largely collected the art displayed there.
+Johnson used the residence for 58 years, shared for 45 years with his long time companion David Whitney, an art critic and curator who helped design the landscaping and largely collected the art displayed there.